Device-independent tests of quantum states

-Here, we provide a full closed-form solution of this problem for qubit states $\{ \rho_x \}$ and tests, that is measurements with $n = 2$ outcomes.
+Here, we provide a full closed-form solution of this problem for the case when the claim $\{ \rho_x \}$ consists of qubit states -- notice that this is a {\em restriction} on the claim to be tested, rather than an {\em assumption} on the actual states -- and the performed measurements are tests, that is measurements with $n = 2$ outcomes.
 In particular, for any $\{ \rho_x \}$, we explicitly derive: i) the measurements $\{ \pi_{y|w} \}$ generating a correlation at the boundary of $S_2(\rho_x)$ for {\em any arbitrarily given direction} $w$; and ii) the {\em full closed-form characterization} of $S_2(\rho_x)$.
-It turns out that $S_2(\rho_x)$ is given by the convex hull of the two isolated points $\V{0}$ and $\V{u}$ (vectors with null and unit entries, respectively) and the $4$-dimensional hyper-ellipsoid given by the system:
+It turns out that $S_2(\rho_x)$ is given by the convex hull of the two isolated points $0$ and $u$ (vectors with null and unit entries, respectively) and the ellipsoid given by the system:

 where $Q_{x_0,x_1} = \frac12 \Tr[\rho_{x_0} \rho_{x_1}] - \frac14$.
 This situation is represented in Fig.~\ref{fig:ellipse}.

 As applications, we explicitly discuss the case where $m = 2$ and $\{ \rho_x \}$ are pure states, and the case where $\{ \rho_x \}$ are distributed on the $m$-vertices of a regular polygon on the Bloch equatorial plane.